-The Ewing Law Group will help you through every step of this negotiation process and draft the agreement so that it will be accepted by the court as a binding court order.
+The Ewing Law Group, PC will help you through every step of this negotiation process and draft the agreement so that it will be accepted by the court as a binding court order.
 Our attorneys possess decades of experience in family law and can help any parents work together to reach an amicable resolution.
 In some situations, a third-party mediator may be needed to ensure both parents can resolve any disputes and develop a mutually beneficial solution to custody arrangements.
 A mediator can assist in creating your parenting plan while providing actionable tips for encouraging productive exchange between parents and avoiding problems moving forward.

 Once you have successfully drawn up your divorce agreement, including your child custody agreement, your attorney will submit the proposal to a judge for final review and approval.
 At this point, the judge simply verifies that the proposed divorce agreement does not violate California state law and is reasonable given the circumstances and needs of the children.